Angel Beats! 1st Beat: Setting and gameplay

 Angel Beats! is set in a world after death, which acts as a limbo where the dead learn to give up any lingering attachments from life before passing on.
 Those in this limbo can eat, feel pain, and can even die again, only to awaken later with no injuries.
 Objects not originally present in this world can be created from dirt depending on the familiarity of it when alive.
 In the case of weapons, this can range from simple melee weapons to more complex firearms and explosives.
 In addition, computer programs can be used to create a mixed reality, as when Kanade creates her supernatural powers via a program called Angel Player.

 As a supernatural visual novel, the player assumes the role of Yuzuru Otonashi.
 Much of its gameplay is spent on reading the story's narrative and dialogue.
 The text in the game is accompanied by character sprites, which represent who Otonashi is talking to, over background art.
-Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
+Throughout the game, the player encounters CG artwork at certain points in the story, which takes the place of the background art and character sprites.
 Angel Beats! follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

-It has three plot lines for the characters Yui, Masami Iwasawa and Matsushita.
+It has three plot lines for the characters Yui, Masami Iwasawa, and Matsushita.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
-A map feature is also included allowing the player to interact with character in whatever order they chose.
+A map feature is also included, allowing the player to interact with the character in whatever order they choose.
 The game includes 200 hidden achievements.